akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 Java
 :  @@snip [IntroSpec.scala](/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/IntroTest.java) { #hello-world-main }

-To specify a dispatcher when spawning an actor use @unidoc[DispatcherSelector].
+To specify a dispatcher when spawning an actor use @apidoc[DispatcherSelector].
 If not specified, the actor will use the default dispatcher, see @ref:[Default dispatcher](../dispatchers.md#default-dispatcher) for details.

 Scala